 No one was spared – but adapt or die, as they say, and while the pandemic was (and continues to be) incredibly difficult for businesses, it also represents an excellent opportunity to shake up your operations and make some positive changes across the board, ones that will help ensure your survival in the future… no matter what comes next!

-Quite simply, digitalization is the conversion of all communications to electronic messaging in a way that is fully transparent to all those involved.
-It allows for automation and improvements in data quality so that you’re then able to apply advanced technology like smarter software to benefit your business.
+Quite simply, digitalisation is the conversion of all communications to electronic messaging in a way that is fully transparent to all those involved.
+It allows for automation and improvements in data quality, so that you’re then able to apply advanced technology like smarter software to benefit your business.

 Digitalisation of the supply chain

-Where the supply chain is concerned, digitalization will help ensure that every single link in the chain is fully visible, able to respond to the needs and changes of their counterparts.
-Supply and demand signals can originate at any point and be immediately visible in real-time so that businesses are better able to plan accordingly.
+Where the supply chain is concerned, digitalisation will help ensure that every single link in the chain is fully visible, able to respond to the needs and changes of their counterparts.
+Supply and demand signals can originate at any point and be immediately visible in real time, so that businesses are better able to plan accordingly.

-But it’s not just about being able to react to future disruptions – digitalization of the supply chain also means that you’re better able to anticipate them, whatever they may be, and make adjustments straight away, depending on the conditions you’re suddenly faced with.
+But it’s not just about being able to react to future disruptions – digitalisation of the supply chain also means that you’re better able to anticipate them, whatever they may be, and make adjustments straightaway, depending on the conditions you’re suddenly faced with.

 When everything is interconnected across the supply chain, you’ll start to reap all sorts of wonderful benefits for your brand, everything from reducing information lag to eliminating miscommunication.